rubocop/ruby-style-guide/README.md

 on this guide.

 # Contributing

+The guide is still a work in progress - some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
+Improving such rules is a great (and simple way) to help the Ruby community!

+In due time these issues will (hopefully) be addressed - just keep them in mind for now.

 Nothing written in this guide is set in stone.
 It's my desire to work together with everyone interested in Ruby coding style, so that we could